 - “10 Tips for Journalists Covering COVID-19” (The International Journalists’ Network).
 This list by Taylor Mulcahey includes advice on interviewing, writing headlines, and culturally sensitive reporting, among other topics.

 - “Tips for Journalists Covering COVID-19” (The Global Investigative Journalism Network).
-This tip sheet from Miraj Ahmed Chowdhury, the editor of the Global Investigative Journalism Network in Bangla, includes advice on staying safe while reporting, and is available in five languages.
+This tip sheet from Miraj Ahmed Chowdhury, the editor of the Global Investigative Journalism Network in Bangla, includes advice on staying safe while reporting, and is available in multiple languages.

 - “Coronavirus Reminds Journalists To Prepare for Public Health Emergencies” (Society of Environmental Journalists).
 A comprehensive list of tips and resources, from advice on developing story angles to guidance on finding state and local agencies, compiled by Joseph A. Davis